Certified Human Trajectory Prediction: Related Works

 \textbf{Randomized smoothing certification.} Certification is to guarantee that a model’s outputs are within a bound around its initial output once the model's inputs are within a neighborhood of its initial input and is mainly used as a defense against adversarial attacks.
 Various certification and verification methods have been proposed based on Satisfiability Modulo theories~\cite{ehlers2017formal,huang2017safety}, mixed integer linear programming~\cite{bunel2018unified,fischetti2018deep}, solving optimization problems~\cite{wong2018provable,dvijotham2018dual} and layer by layer outer approximation of activations~\cite{singh2018fast}.
-However, these methods are computationally expensive and are unable to scale to common neural networks.
-As an alternative, randomized smoothing has been proposed as an efficient and model-agnostic approach and has achieved great success in the classification task~\cite{cao2017mitigating,liu2018towards,carlini2022certified_diffusion}.
-In randomized smoothing, the smoothed prediction for a given input is calculated by sampling some points around that input and aggregating their corresponding outputs.
-Certified output bounds for randomized smoothed models have been proven~\cite{cohen2019certified_kolter}.
-They prove a tight bound for these models with a mean aggregator, particularly for the classification task.
-Moreover, it was shown that integrating a denoiser into a randomized smoothed model can significantly enhance both accuracy and certification bounds~\cite{salman2020denoised}.
+However, these methods are computationally expensive and cannot scale to common neural networks.
+Alternatively, randomized smoothing has been proposed as an efficient and model-agnostic approach and has achieved great success in the classification task~\cite{cao2017mitigating,liu2018towards,carlini2022certified_diffusion}.
+More importantly, it imposes the least assumptions on the noise distribution, providing robustness against any confined noise.
+In randomized smoothing, the smoothed prediction for a given input is calculated by sampling some points around that input and aggregating their corresponding outputs. ~\citet{cohen2019certified_kolter} proved certified bounds for the smoothed predictors with a mean aggregator, particularly for the classification task.
+Moreover, it was shown that integrating a denoiser into a smoothed predictor can greatly enhance both accuracy and certified bounds~\cite{salman2020denoised}.
 Recently, randomized smoothing certification has been adapted for the detection task~\cite{chiang2020detection_as_regression}.
-It introduces the use of a median smoothing aggregator which is more appropriate for regression tasks.
-To the best of our knowledge, our work is the first to propose randomized smoothing certification for the trajectory prediction problem, studying both mean and median smoothing.
+It introduces a median smoothing aggregator which is more appropriate for regression tasks.
+To the best of our knowledge, our work is the first randomized smoothing certification for the trajectory prediction problem, studying both mean and median smoothing.